scriptPilot/google-calendar-skedpal/README.md

 ## Example: Timemaps Calendar

 SkedPal supports to [fill time maps based on calendar events](https://skedpal.com/knowledge-base/amending-a-time-map-with-calendar-events/).
 Downside of this solution is that the required format `Event [Timemap Name]` is cluttering the calendar and and time-consuming to write and the events are not presented anymore within SkedPal.

-It would be better to have the event sidelined in SkedPal in some cases but allow proper task scheduling in parallel too.
+This solutions allow to extend time maps by adding an emoji to your events and have both, extended time maps and visible events in SkedPal.

 Here comes a solution to split any of your calendars into an `Events` and `Timemaps` calendars to be used in SkedPal.